Learn how to start solids with your baby, including the timing of first foods, key nutrients and the methods to feed your baby.

-Most of the information was siphoned through the pediatrician because the internet was non-existent as a source of information.
+Most of the information was siphoned through the pediatrician because the internet was non-existent.

-Today, you have a myriad of resources.
-From the world wide web and books, to doctors and dietitians, and more – the information you need to start solids successfully is out there…but it can be sooo confusing.
+From the world wide web and books, to doctors and dietitians, the information you need to start solids successfully is out there.

-Starting solids, or complementary foods, is an enormously important stage in your baby’s first year of life.
+Starting complementary foods is an enormously important stage in your baby’s first year of life.
 It sets the stage for future flavor preferences, appetite regulation, nutritional status, healthy growth and development, feeding skills, and more.

 Did you know?